Contents

 I still remember the first time I heard Anchor by Novo Amor.

-Then Anchor came on.
+Then Anchor drifted in.

 Who Is Novo Amor?